EDCD/EDDI/VoiceAttack.md

 Triggered when you reach a new rank with an engineer.
 To run a command when this event occurs you should create the command with the name ((EDDI engineer progressed))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI engineer progressed engineer} The name of the engineer with whom you have progressed
   * {INT:EDDI engineer progressed rank} The rank of your relationship with the engineer

+### Entered CQC
+Triggered when you enter CQC.
+To run a command when this event occurs you should create the command with the name ((EDDI entered cqc))

+Variables set with this event are as follows:

+  * {TXT:EDDI entered cqc commander} The commander's name

 ### Entered normal space
 Triggered when your ship enters normal space.
 To run a command when this event occurs you should create the command with the name ((EDDI entered normal space))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI entered normal space body} The nearest body to the commander when entering normal space
   * {TXT:EDDI entered normal space bodytype} The type of the nearest body to the commander when entering normal space